Oscillation-free Quantization for Low-bit Vision Transformers: Oscillation in QAT

 Despite the prevalence of learnable scaling factor in QAT, its negative impact on training stability is rarely studied.
 We illustrate the issues by proposing a toy example with three weights $\mathbf{W} = \{\mathbf{W}^{(1)}, \mathbf{W}^{(2)}, \mathbf{W}^{(3)}\}$ and a scaling factor $\alpha$ determining the quantization threshold for all the three weights, following Eq.~\ref{eq:lsq}.
 The optimization objective is a 3D regression problem minimizing the $l2$-loss between the target optimal floating-point weight $\mathbf{W_*} \!\in\!\mathbb{R}^{3}$ and quantized weight $\mathbf{W}_q$ in weighting the data vector $\mathbf{X}\!\in\!\mathbb{R}^{3}$ :

 Here $\mathbf{X}$ are sampled from a uniform distribution $U$ on the interval $[0,1)$.
 We follow Eq.~\ref{eq:ste} to optimize the weight.

-Intuitively, when optimizing a quantized model without learnable scaling factors, weights farther from their optimal values will be updated more toward the target, while weights close to optima will remain stable.
-However, we found it is not the case in the presence of learnable scaling factor.
+We observe that the weight oscillation caused by quantization's discrete nature can be greatly amplified by the presence of a learnable scaling factor.
+In the absence of learnable scaling factors, weights farther from their optimal values tend to be updated more towards the target, while weights close to the optima remain stable.
+However, we found that this is not the case when learnable scaling factors are present.

 As shown in Fig.~\ref{fig:toy_example} (b) and (c), weights ($\mathbf{W}^{(2)}$ and $\mathbf{W}^{(3)}$) initialized close to their target values are influenced by the learnable scaling factor and end up oscillating around the quantization threshold.
 Note that the scaling factor determines the threshold according to Eq.~\ref{eq:lsq}.
 The cause of this phenomenon is the existence of an \textit{outlier} weight ($\mathbf{W}^{(1)}$) that is initialized far from its optima ($\mathbf{W}^{(1)}_{*}$).
-The \textit{outlier} weight contributes more to the gradient of the learnable scaling factor and moves the scaling factor towards a more optimal value for this \textit{outlier}.
-As a result, this leads to the oscillation of the other two weights that are initialized near the optimal values.
+The \textit{outlier} weight contributes more to the gradient of the learnable scaling factor, driving it towards an optimal value for this \textit{outlier}, and resulting in the oscillation of the other two weights that are initially set near their optimal values.
+This observation aligns with the gradient derivation of LSQ~\cite{esser2019learned}: Weights within the range of $[Q_n, Q_p]$ have limited influence on the scaling factor gradient, with values restricted to between -0.5 and 0.5.
+On the other hand, weights outside of this range contribute significantly more to the gradient of the scaling factor, e.g. scaled weights that are larger than $Q_p$ contribute $Q_p$ to the gradient of the scaling factor.

 More catastrophically, once the weights interweave with the learnable thresholds, as highlighted by the red frame in Fig.~\ref{fig:toy_example}, weight oscillation will introduce noise to the gradient of the learnable scaling factor and cause it to oscillate.
 The latter, in turn, changes the quantization threshold and aggravates the weight oscillation.
 This vicious cycle of interaction makes the oscillation hard to subside.